 The gateway takes the response, changing the destination IP address from 184.108.40.206 to 192.168.0.2 and changing the destination port from 12345 to 54321.
 That means the response is forward back to the computer that created the request in the first place.
 And, if you like, that’s the cycle complete.

 Neat, huh?
 Well, almost.
 Recalling what I said earlier, NAT works really well where users are browsing the internet or retrieving their email.
 But there are other scenarios in which NAT breaks inter-network communications, for example, playing on-line games or running your own internet server.

 What’s Wrong With NAT?

 NAT devices or gateways work well in scenarios where requests eminate from the internal network and responses are returned from an external network.
-What happens however, if I set-up a different type of connection that can't necessarily rely on requests coming from inside the network?
+What happens however, if I set-up a service that needs to answer requests coming from outside the network?
 I could for example, create a Minecraft server.
 Or a website that allows me to control my central heating at home.
-In these scenarios, the gateway would receive a request from the internet - but wouldn't know what to do with it.
+In these scenarios, the gateway would receive a request from the internet - but wouldn’t know what to do with it.
 The gateway would have no way of knowing where in the internal network it should forward that request.
-To all intents and purposes, a request from the internet would look like an unsolicited response and the gateway, with no relevant data in it's state table, will usually just ignore it.
+To all intents and purposes, a request from the internet would look like an unsolicited response and the gateway, with no relevant data in it’s NAT table, will usually just ignore it.